The Shoe-off Inspection Effect on Property Sale Prices

 Health & safety fears – Strangers’ foot hygiene, foot rot, the risk of stepping on sharp debris, even athlete’s-foot anxiety—all put buyers on edge.

-Interrupted flow – Visitors fetching, taking off and putting on footwear to see the backyard or garage, broke their emotional connection with the home.
+Interrupted flow – Buyers fetching, taking off and putting on footwear to see the backyard or garage, broke their emotional connection with the home.

 This off-putting friction shows up on auction day or when the deal is sealed.
 Campaigns that enforce a "shoes-off" policy during open for inspection averaged about $50,000 less in the final price.
-In one well-presented house, the discount is huge!
+In one well-presented house in Glen Waverley, the discount is huge!
 It sold for between $100,000-$150,000 LESS than our expectations, despite the auction being held in a perfect weekend weather and strong marketing.
 Everything about the campaign and auction was well choreographed.
 The only exception we noted was its "shoes-off" inspection campaign.

 What the “Shoe Factor” Really Tells Us